cmspam/dnsv4/README.md

 # dnsv4

 A DNS proxy server that prioritizes IPv4 over IPv6 connections while maintaining IPv6 fallback support.
-This helps prevent connectivity issues in environments where IPv6 may be unreliable or slower than IPv4.
+This helps prevent connectivity issues in environments where IPv6 may be unreliable or slower than IPv4, or in any other situation where IPv4 is preferred.

 ## Purpose